 Patience is the name of the game as the Court ramps back up again.
 Prior to COVID-19 hearing dates were being set 2.5 – 3 months out.
 As of today, hearings for new probate petitions to administer estates are being set for November 2020.

 No doubt this has caused and will continue to cause hardship on many estates.
 In addition to the delays in hearing dates, Executors and Administrators incur the additional expense of sending notices of the new continued hearing date and they must incur the additional expense of republishing the notice if a publication was required.

 If it becomes necessary for a person to go to the courthouse they are expected to follow the court protocols to wear face coverings and social distancing.

-While it is good news the probate court is ramping back up and hearing cases, many probate attorneys and their clients find the backlog and delays unacceptable.
-Yet the back-log in part is due to the COVID-19 pandemic, resulting in Shelter-in-Place Order, and Court lockdown following the riots.
+While it is good news the probate court is ramping back up and hearing cases, many probate attorneys and their clients find the backlog and delay unacceptable.
+Yet the backlog in part is due to the COVID-19 pandemic, resulting in Shelter-in-Place Orders, and Court lockdowns following the riots.

 Probate Real Estate Delayed Due to COVID-19

 We were recently hired by the Administrator of an estate to list a home in San Jose.
 He was referred to us by his probate attorney who initially contacted me to ask if we could help her client as they wanted an agent who knows probate.
 The attorney’s chief complaints were that the agents her clients had been hiring did not know what they were doing and they refused to listen to her.
 The attorney added that her client needs someone with a compassionate hand.
 We assured the attorney we have a compassionate hand and a compassionate heart.

 This client’s case was filed in February and due to COVID-19 and the court’s closure, the case was continued twice and finally heard on June 16, 2020, in an adjacent county.
 Each time the case was continued a new notice had to be mailed and published.